 Materials and Processes

-This unit aims to introduce basic making methodologies across a range of mediums and processes, which will enable you to develop their understanding of how to approach material problem solving in your studio practice.
+This unit aims to introduce basic making methodologies across a range of mediums and processes, which will enable students to develop their understanding of how to approach material problem solving in their studio practice.
+This unit is supported by a series of workshops to develop your technical skills in a wide range of disciplines for example, printmaking, 3D material exploration and photography and film making.

 Studio Practice 1